babelsociety/website/content/blog/in-depth-economy/index.md

 We specify in great detail all the resources we need, what production method we'll employ, what skills and technologies we need, how the supply chain would look like, preconditions, etc...
 More information we give, easier would be the discussion.
 The system will then propagate the new project to all people that could be interested in it.

-The amount of details required is similar to any other economic model, including capitalism, to start a new business.
+The amount of details required to start a new business is similar to any other economic model, capitalism included.

-The main goal of a project isn't to get permission, but rather to improve the initial idea and ensure it is inline with our core values.
-A project in proposal phase isn't expected to have worked out all details, for example supply chains can be outlined in this phase.
+The main goal of a project isn't to get permission, but rather to improve the initial idea, check its feasibility and ensure it is inline with our core values.
+A project in proposal phase isn't expected to have worked out all details, for example supply chains can be shaped up in this phase.

-It's up to the proponent to promote the idea and gather all the support required for its realization.
+It's up to the initial proponent to promote the idea and gather all the support required for its realization.

-The proponent however isn't the owner of the project nor product, everyone will have the same stake on it, both during its planning phase and once it is up and running.
+The proponent however isn't the owner of the project nor product, everyone interested will have the same stake on it, both during its planning phase and once it is up and running.

 ### Adapting

-Let's say the population in our area grow and we need to produce more bread.
+Let's say the population in our area grows and we need to produce more bread.
 We can reach out to our flour suppliers and ask them for more.
 If they have spare capacity, then all good.

 Otherwise this necessity may trigger one or more projects to improve production in other industries.
 It will have a cascading effect throughout the whole supply chain and potentially the whole society.

-That's how we can choreography a large scale change starting from individual needs.
+That's how we can choreograph a large scale change starting from individual needs.
 Incidentally this is the same concept used by market economies.

 ### How would it look like?

 Suppose we are a biologist and finally finished a research on a new type of grain.
 It is time to start production and reap the fruits of our labor.

-We open the project and soon people involved in agriculture show up, asking further question on how it works, and willing to try the new variety.
-All together we decide on which fields would be best to run the first production line, then come up with the initial requirements for number of seeds and all other resources needed.
+We open a production project and soon people involved in agriculture show up, asking further question on how it works, and willing to try the new variety.
+All together we decide on which fields would be best to run the first crop, then come up with the initial requirements for number of seeds and all other resources needed.

 Sadly there isn't enough fertilizer available, but after some inquiry, a couple of farmers agree to divert a quota of fertilizer on this project.
 We are thankful and good to go.